openbrewerydb/openbrewerydb-java-api/README.md

 * `docker logs -f openbrewerydb` - Shows the server logs.
 * `docker-compose stop` - Stops all containers
 * `docker-compose up` - Starts all containers, or restarts if there were changes.

+## Running Dependency Analysis
+We can run a dependency check analysis that will show us vulnerabilities.
+This command will start the analysis:

+`./gradlew dependencyCheckAnalysis`

+This will output an HTML and JSON file in the `/build/reports/` directory.